540co/dod-jbook-pdf-xml/README.md

 ### [step 4] Process Jbooks by copying out line items / program elements into a single file per line item / program element

-During this step line items / program elements are extracted from the proper node in the **Justification Book** / **Master Justification Book** and copied to a single JSON file per line item / progrem element:
+During this step line items / program elements are extracted from the proper node in the **Justification Book** / **Master Justification Book** and copied to a single JSON file per line item / program element:

 **procurement-lineitems** in Justification Books